What Is A Consolidated Financial Statement?

 source: Colgate SEC Filings

-Usually, there are few limitations that we need to consider if we think from the point of view of the investors –
+Usually, there are a few limitations that we need to consider if we think from the investor’s view –

-- First of all, all companies don’t publish consolidated financial statements.
-In the USA, it’s mandatory to publish consolidated financial statements quarterly as per the mandate of Securities and Exchange Commission.
+- First of all, all companies don’t publish consolidated statements.
+In the USA, it’s mandatory to publish consolidated financial statements quarterly as per the mandate of the Securities and Exchange Commission.
 But if you look at a global company, not all publish consolidated statements.
-For investors, consolidated financial statements are crucial for making a concrete decision.
+For investors, these statements are crucial for making a concrete decision.

-- Stand-alone financial statements are different than consolidated financial statements.
-So if a company is not showing its financial statements in a consolidated manner, it would be difficult for an investor to make a right decision.
-For example, Reliance group has 123 subsidiary companies and 10 associate companies.
-It’s impossible for an investor to go through each of the financial statement of each company and then make a decision about whether to invest in the company or not.
-A consolidated financial statement would make things much easier for the investors.
-In India, companies follow the Security Exchange Board of India (SEBI) Regulations.
+- Stand-alone financial statements are different from consolidated financial statements.
+So if a company is not showing its financial statements in a consolidated manner, it would be difficult for an investor to make the right decision.
+For example, the Reliance group has 123 subsidiary companies and ten associate companies.
+An investor can’t go through each of each company’s financial statements and then decide whether to invest in the company or not.
+These statements would make things much easier for investors.
+Companies follow the Security Exchange Board of India (SEBI) Regulations in India.
 According to SEBI Regulations 2015, it’s not mandatory to publish consolidated statements.
-Thus, most of the companies do not publish consolidated statements.
+Thus, most companies do not publish consolidated statements.

-This has been a guide to what is Consolidated Financial Statements.
-Here we discuss how to prepare consolidated financial statements under IAS and US GAAP and its limitations.
+This has been a guide to what is Consolidated Financial Statement.
+Here, we explain its examples, how to prepare it, advantages, and disadvantages.
 You can also go through the following advanced accounting articles –